CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `Debug Edit`

-The {{< image src="/images/Flow Editor - Start Execution.png" >}} icon saves any changes made to the flow to the developer’s local repository and changes the editor mode to `Debug`.
+The {{< image src="/images/Flow Editor - Continue Debugging.png" >}} icon saves any changes made to the flow to the developer’s local repository and changes the editor mode to `Debug`.

 See the [Edit Flow and Continue Debugging][Edit Flow and Continue Debugging tutorial] tutorial for a step-by-step guide.